Reactive Arthritis (Reiter's Syndrome)

 Reactive arthritis is a type of arthritis caused by an infection.
 It may be caused by Chlamydia trachomatis, salmonella, or another infection.

-Treatment includes antibiotics for the infection, plus medicines to reduce the joint pain and inflammation.
+Treatment includes antibiotics for the infection.
+And medicines to reduce the joint pain and inflammation.

 Most people recover fully from reactive arthritis.